pcsmomo/docker-kubernetes/README.md

 Deploy to AWS EC2

-1. Create and launch EC2 instance, VPC and security group
+1. Create and launch EC2 instance, VPC, and security group
 2. Configure security group to expose all required ports to WWW
-3. Connect to instance (SSH), install Docker and run container
+3. Connect to instance (SSH), install Docker, and run the container

 ### 126. Getting Started With An Example